 In 1989, professor emeritus Virgil “Cris” Crisafulli created a fund to support faculty development.
 This fund is intended to provide support for activities leading to improvements in teaching by the individual and/or collective faculty, such as new pedagogical practices, or utilization of new instructional methods or technologies, activities such as attendance by faculty alone or with students at academic meetings and conferences, whether as a presenter or general conferee, and to fund faculty to do research helpful to the consideration of issues relevant to the College at a given time.
 The award will pay up to 85% of expenses, up to a maximum reimbursement of $1,250.
 Applications should support the request for funding with a description of how the activity will impact the applicant’s teaching.

 Summer fellowships are awards used in support of research, scholarship, and/or creative projects as well as for curriculum and instructional development.
 The purpose of the latter category is to encourage innovation and improvement in the quality of instruction and curriculum design.
-While the number of fellowships and the funding amount awarded vary from year to year, in the past few years an average of six fellowships of $2,300 each are available to faculty members annually.
+Up to six fellowships of $2,300 each are available to faculty members annually.
 Applications are reviewed for scholarly merit, probability of completion over the summer, and benefit to both the faculty member’s professional development and Utica College.
 In addition, the Provost/SVPAA may award additional funding or fellowships (see section in this document on the Clark Summer Fellowship/Research Grant) for exceptional scholarly projects.

-An application as outlined on the appropriate cover sheet should be submitted along with a letter of support from your dean via hard copy to the FRC through the Office of the Provost/VPAA by February 1st.
+An application as outlined on the appropriate cover sheet should be submitted along with a letter of support from your dean via hard copy to the FRC through the Office of the Provost/SVPAA by February 15, 2018.
 Acceptance of a summer fellowship limits summer teaching assignments to one course.
 A completed Award Assessment/Evaluation Report is required upon return to the College.